 Literary Category: police, black and suspense

 Published at: Fisher (Germany), A.W.
-Bruna (The Netherlands), Psichogios (Greece), Sperling & Kupfer (Italy), Intrinseca (Brazil), Lua de Papel (Portugal), Knihy Dobrovsky (Czech Republic), Iztok Zapad (Bulgary), Muza (Poland), The Knopf Doubleday Group (English world), Vintage (Spanish US)
+Bruna (The Netherlands), Sperling & Kupfer (Italy), Fleuve (France), Intrinseca (Brasil), Lua de Papel (Portugal), Eksmo (Russia), Europa (Hungary), Psichogios (Greece), Knihy Dobrovsky (Czech Republic), Iztok Zapad (Bulgary), The Knopf Doubleday Group (English world), Vintage (Spanish US), Fraktura (Croatia), Muza (Poland).

 Synopsis: Vitoria, 2019.
 The Lords of Time, an epic historical novel set in the medieval, is published with great success under a mysterious pseudonym: Diego Veliaz.

 Vitoria, 1192.
 Diago Vela, the legendary Count Don Vela, returns to his burg after a two-year dangerous mission entrusted to him by King Sancho VI, The Wise of Navarre, and finds his brother Nagorno married to who had been his bride, the noble and intriguing Onneca de Maestu.

 Unai López de Ayala, “Kraken”, is faced with some disconcerting deaths that follow a medieval modus operandi.
 They are identical to the murders described in the novel The Lords of Time: a poisoning with the “Spanish fly” —the medieval Viagra—, walled-up victims as was done in the past in the “vow of darkness” and “vatting”, which consisted of throwing a prisoner locked in a barrel along with a cock, a dog, a cat and a viper.